 SCA News Sites

-THLord Stefan li Rous offers updates for Stefan's Florilegium for May 2014.
+THLord Stefan li Rous presents his Stefan's Florilegium article for July, 2014.

 Among over 1000 new manuscripts placed online by the British Museum is The Guthlac Roll, a history of St. Guthlac told in graphic novel style "using a series of images in roundels with labels."
 Mark Strauss of i09 offers his views on the manuscript.

 At July Coronation in the Barony of Three Mountains, Their Royal Majesties of An Tir, King Styrkarr Jarlskald and Queen Dagrun Stjarna placed Lady Elizabeth Blackdane on vigil for the Order of the Laurel.
 She will be admitted to the order at 12th Night in the Barony of Adiantum.

 Once known as Kraków Academy, Jagiellonian University is the oldest university in Poland and one of the oldest in Europe.
 Established in 1364 by King Casimir III, the university has educated such greats as astronomer Nicolaus Copernicus and poet Jan Kochanowski.
 PAP, Science and Scholarship in Poland, has a feature on the anniversary.

 Curious about the activities of the A&S community in the Kingdom of Drachenwald?
 Issue 7 of What's Up Wednesday is now available online, complete with photos of artisans' work.